Solly5310/Slack-Clone/README.md

 The requirements describe a series of **screens**.
 Screens can be popups/modals, or entire pages.
 The use of that language is so that you can choose how you want it to be displayed.
 A screen is essentially a certain state of your web-based application.

-## Next Steps
-1. fix bugs
-	- Another bug is the pin messages part, but Im not sure how to fix that one yet - promises
-2. Implement any last features
-	- pagination or infinite scroll?

 ### 2.1.
 Milestone 1 - Registration & Login (15%)

 This focuses on the basic user interface to register and log in to the site.